rvanlaak/SettingsBundle/README.md

 SettingsBundle
 ==============

 Bundle is used for storing configuration with Symfony2 in database using Doctrine2 ORM.
+It just works.

 [![Build Status](https://travis-ci.org/dmishh/SettingsBundle.png?branch=master)](https://travis-ci.org/dmishh/SettingsBundle)